top of page

 workers compensation audit checklist questions

-This is what you pay, or rather, keep paying for having a Workers’ Compensation Insurance.
+This is what you pay, or rather, keep paying for having Workers’ Compensation Insurance.
 Workers’ Compensation Premium is calculated by considering many factors like the type of business you own, the safety of the workplace, the safety of the location of the workplace, the categories of workers’ and payroll.
 Payroll is the most important factor in deciding the premium.

-All of the above factors aside from the payroll are used to determine the value of Rate.
-There is a mathematical formula for getting a precise value of premium and the value of Rate is used in that formula.
+All of the above factors aside from the payroll are used to determine the value of the Rate.
+There is a mathematical formula for getting a precise value of premium and the value of the Rate is used in that formula.

-The product of rate and payroll, upon division by hundred, gives the value of Workers’ Compensation Premium.
+The product of rate and payroll, upon division by a hundred, gives the value of Workers’ Compensation Premium.
 This value can be moderate to extremely expensive for employers, who need to be very careful in classifying their business in any category.

 Workers’ Compensation Premium Audit